VoxeLibre/VoxeLibre/README.md

 ## Installation
 This game requires [Minetest](http://minetest.net) 0.4.15 (or later) to run, so you need to install Minetest first.
+Only stable versions of Minetest are officially supported.
+There is no support whatsoever for running MineClone 2 in development versions of Minetest.
 To install MineClone 2, move this directory into the “games” directory of your Minetest data directory.
 Consult the help of Minetest to learn more.

-The logo of MineClone 2 has two grass blocks.
+The MineClone 2 icon has two grass blocks.

 ## Completion status
 This game is very unfinished at this moment.
 Expect bugs!
 Expect chaos